Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-In \cite{pathak_privacy-preserving_2012} Pathak et al. present a hashing algorithm to protect voice data for authentication purposes.
-The supervector of a speaker is gained by performing the MAP adaptation of a universal background model for each utterance of the speaker and concatenating the means of the adapted model.
-This supervector is the feature vector for the classification.
-The locality sensitive hashing is then performed with the supervector which transforms it into a low dimensional space, which is referred to as a bucket.
-This operation is an approximation of the nearest neighbors algorithm.
-Now the results can be compared to find to authenticate the individual.
-In order to make the representation more privacy preserving the salted hash of the result is computed.
-In \cite{portelo_secure_nodate} and \cite{portelo_privacy-preserving_2014} Portelo et al. propose a template protection scheme based on secure binary embeddings.
+Pathak et al.~\cite{pathak_privacy-preserving_2012} present a hashing algorithm to protect voice data for authentication purposes.
+The supervector of a speaker is gained by performing the MAP adaptation of a universal background model for each utterance of the speaker and concatenating the means of the adapted model.\del{ This supervector is the feature vector for the classification.} The locality sensitive hashing is then performed with the supervector which transforms it into a low dimensional space, which is referred to as a bucket.
+This operation is an approximation of the nearest neighbors algorithm allowing the comparison of buckets to authenticate the individual.\del{ In order to make the representation more privacy preserving the salted hash of the result is computed.}

+Portelo et al.~\cite{portelo_secure_nodate,portelo_privacy-preserving_2014} propose a template protection scheme based on secure binary embeddings.
 The authors use a speaker identification system that uses supervectors and i-vectors to represent the features of a speaker's voice.
 The feature vectors are then encoded with secure binary embeddings which have the property that if the euclidian distance of the two vectors is below a certain threshold then the hamming distance of the resulting hashes is proportional to the euclidian distance.
 This allows the comparison of the encoded vectors by using a support-vector machine (SVM) with a hamming distance-based kernel.
 Billeb et al.~\cite{billeb_biometric_2015} propose a template protection scheme that is based on fuzzy commitment.
 They first extract the frequency spectrum via an FFT and then extract features from the magnitude spectrum.
 Then the MAP adaptation of a GMM-UBM speaker identification system is applied and additional statistics are extracted.
 The template is then stored as a combination of error-correcting code and hash algorithm.

 \paragraph{Continuous Conversion}